ElementalistBTG/Ninja-wallet/README.md

 The app is also configured for building-deploying using Bitrise

-You can also check out my article on [medium](https://medium.com/@elementalistbtg/expandable-and-clickable-text-with-annotated-string-in-jetpack-compose-a49481a55477)
+You can also check out my article on [medium](https://medium.com/@elementalistbtg/expandable-and-clickable-text-with-annotated-string-in-jetpack-compose-a49481a55477) about annotated Strings in jetpack compose and how i used them in my app